Facebook pushes for data portability legislation ahead of FTC hearing

 Data portability is a requirement under Europe's privacy law called the General Data Protection Regulation (GDPR) and California's privacy law called the California Consumer Protection Act (CCPA).

-Facebook developed its data portability tool as a member of the Data Transfer Project - which was formed to allow web users to easily move their data between online service providers whenever they want - and counts Facebook, Google, Microsoft MSFT.O, Twitter TWTR.N and Apple AAPL.O among its contributors.
+Facebook developed its data portability tool as a member of the Data Transfer Project - formed to allow web users to easily move their data between online service providers whenever they want - which also counts Google, Microsoft MSFT.O, Twitter TWTR.N and Apple AAPL.O among its contributors.

 ((nandita.bose@thomsonreuters.com; +12023545868; Reuters Messaging: nandita.bose.reuters.com@reuters.net))